flavorjones/2024-09-13-sqlite-corruption/README.md

 What's happening is that open connections and statements that are inherited by the child process are getting cleaned up (closed) by GC which affects the child's connections and may lead to corruption.

-## Next steps
+## Fix

-Update Rails sqlite3 adapter to close database connections before forking.
+sqlite3-ruby v2.1.0.rc1 closes open, writable connections after a fork: https://github.com/sparklemotion/sqlite3-ruby/releases/tag/v2.1.0.rc1